 It addresses the current user journey

-During day 1 of a traditional Sprint, the team put in simple terms the stages in their customer or service delivery journey.
+During day 1 of a traditional Design Sprint, the team put in simple terms the stages in their customer or service delivery journey.

 This involves creating a flowchart, detailing: